renegadeschultz/foundry-setup/README.md

 # Foundry Setup
-RenegadeSchultz's personal foundry setup, incuding lists of modules used, and helpful macros
+Foundry setup options, incuding lists of modules used, and helpful macros

 ## Modules